College of Liberal Arts & Sciences

 Transfer Credit Level Determination

 The general rule for determining transfer credit is that the level of credit awarded for a transfer course (lower-division or upper-division) will be determined by the level of the course at the sending/transfer institution.
-If the institution of origin listed the course as 1000 (or 100) or 2000 (or 200), or if the numbering system otherwise indicates lower-division credit, then it automatically will receive lower-division credit for fulfilling college requirements.
-If the institution of origin listed the course as 3000 (or 300) or 4000 (or 400), or if the number system otherwise indicates upper-division credit, then it will automatically will receive upper-division credit for fulfilling college requirements.
+If the sending/transfer institution listed the course as 1000 (or 100) or 2000 (or 200), or if the numbering system otherwise indicates lower-division credit, then it automatically will receive lower-division credit for fulfilling college requirements.
+If the sending/transfer institution listed the course as 3000 (or 300) or 4000 (or 400), or if the number system otherwise indicates upper-division credit, then it will automatically receive upper-division credit for fulfilling college requirements.

 This rule will apply in all cases other than those where course- or student-specific exceptions have been made as described below.
 Exceptions can be made on a case-by-case basis in instances where the sending institution does not use a four-level course numbering system or otherwise indicate lower-and upper-division credit distinctions.

-Academic units retain the authority to determine whether an individual transfer course (taken at either upper or lower division) will count as fulfilling an upper-division major requirement.
-It is possible for a lower-division transfer course to fulfill an upper-division major requirement in the major but not count toward the 45 upper-division hours required by CLAS.
-These decisions will be made by the appropriate department chair or undergraduate major advisor.
-The academic unit that owns the course prefix for the substituted course holds the authority to make these transfer determinations, even in cases where the substituted course fulfills a major requirement for a separate academic unit.
+The decision to count a lower-division transfer course to fulfill an upper-division program requirement will be made by the appropriate department chair, program director, or undergraduate program (i.e., major, minor, or certificate) advisor and will apply only to the program for which the chair, director, or program advisor have authority.
+The academic unit that owns the course prefix for the substituted course holds the authority to make the decision to count a lower-division transfer course to fulfill an upper-division program requirement, even in cases where the substituted course fulfills a program requirement for a separate academic unit.

 Transfer Course Evaluation Process